 Mercury Auto Insurance Reviews: Conclusion

 Overall, our review team rates Mercury auto insurance 3.7 out of 5.0 stars for the affordable rates and mediocre service reputation.
 While the company has good rates overall for its car insurance, Mercury’s coverage and services are average when compared to other top providers.
 The company can be a good option, but we recommend searching around and comparing multiple provider quotes to get the best deal for your insurance needs.

 It’s smart to get free insurance quotes from Mercury, but many providers offer higher-quality coverage with similar rates.
 Compare car insurance policies and rates from Geico and Progressive if you’re looking for top-tier auto insurance with competitive pricing.

-We recognize Geico as Best Overall Provider for car insurance due to its combination of outstanding coverage, some of the industry’s lowest premiums, and a stellar reputation.
+We recommend Geico as another provider to check out for its outstanding coverage, some of the industry’s lowest premiums, and a stellar reputation.
+On top of the sixteen discounts Geico offers for auto insurance policyholders, the company also offers emergency road service, rental car reimbursement, and mechanical breakdown insurance.
 With these factors, it’s not surprising that Geico is the second-largest provider in the United States.

 Progressive: Best Usage-Based Insurance